-Mediterranean Revival style (circa mid-1910s to early 1930s)
+The Mediterranean Revival Style of Architecture in Miami Beach (circa mid-1910s to early 1930s)

 Mediterranean Revival architecture was the "style of choice" for the first major land development period in Miami Beach.
 Its connotation of Mediterranean resort architecture, combining expressions of Italian, Moorish, North African, and Southern Spanish themes, was found to be an appropriate and commercially appealing image for the new Floridian seaside resort; it was a style that was simultaneously being used expansively in California and other areas of similar climate.